Yeniifan/Anime-Japanese/README.md

 - **Fill-in-the-blank quiz** — practice recalling vocabulary in context, in episode order
 - **Text-to-speech** — play button on each line reads the Japanese aloud (uses browser built-in TTS)
 - **Episode selector** — switch between episodes from the top-left dropdown
+- **Word bookmarks** — click any vocabulary word to save it; bookmarks persist across sessions via localStorage and can be exported as a CSV (Anki-compatible)
+- **Timestamp sync** — on desktop with video, the current dialogue line is highlighted as the video plays; click `→ MM:SS` at the end of any line to seek the video to that moment
+- **Desktop layout** — on wider screens, the YouTube video, vocabulary, and quiz panels appear in a fixed right column alongside the scrollable dialogue

 ## Data pipeline